-You want people—and Google—to understand the contents of your page.
+You want people (and Google) to understand the contents of your page.
 And content-rich, user-friendly pages consistently rank higher.

 Let’s look at one of Get Bullish’s product pages as an example.

-12. Include Reviews On The Product Pages
+12. Include Reviews on Product Pages

 13. Use Social Proof

-We just talked about customer reviews and testimonials which are great for social proof.
-But, there’s a lot more you can do!
+We just talked about customer reviews and testimonials, which are great for social proof.
+But, there’s a lot more you can do.

 Here are some social proof ideas to start using now: